Consumer Protection Act 2019: Rights & Complaint Process

 -

 Yes.
-The sweep of the Act includes e-commerce, and you can register complaints against online platforms and sellers.
+You can file complaints against e-commerce platforms and sellers.

 -

-5. Can I file a complaint from my home city?
+5. Can I file a complaint from my city?

 -